Are You Ready for Winter Weather?

 Will: The biggest dangers will surprise you.
 The main dangers in my opinion are: heart attacks, carbon monoxide poisoning, car accidents, and hypothermia, to name a few.
 Some of these are self-explanatory, but you may be asking yourself why I listed heart attacks.
 The answer is simple: when it snows people must shovel snow and, in many cases, this strenuous activity is not normal for them, and combined with the cold temperatures this is a recipe for a heart attack.
 I would say take it easy when removing snow and don’t push yourself too hard.
-You have to also remember it could take Emergency Medical assistance a little longer to get to you if you are in distress.
+You have to also remember it could take first responders a little longer to get to you if you are in distress.

 Robyn: Are there particular items we should put in a winter kit for our cars?
 What else should we do to prepare to travel safely through the winter?

 Will: The itemsyou need for a winter kit for your car can vary, but some of the main items are:

 - ice scraper/snowbrush

 - kitty litter or sand (for traction)